-Indirect emissions of CO2 are calculated based on the emission of CH4 and NMVOC, see chapter 1.9.
+One plant reports CO_2 emissions from recycling of hazardous waste to hydrochloric acid.
+In addition, indirect emissions of CO_2 are calculated based on the emissions of CH_4 and NMVOC, see chapter 1.9.

 CH4, NH3 and NMVOC

 Emission figures are annually reported to the Climate and Pollution Agency.
 Reported CH_4 and NMVOC emissions are based on measurements.
 The emissions of NH_3 are regarded as equal to use.
 As some of the ammonia is stored in the product, the emissions are probably somewhat overestimated.